developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCertificateManager/index.md

 	![img](../../images/MxCertManagerTutorialImages/keystore_password.jpg)

-7. As mentioned, we will add another Certificate Manager feature in the same profile to install our sample CA Certificate on Symbol device.
+7. As mentioned, we will add another Certificate Manager feature in the same profile to install our sample CA Certificate on Zebra device.
 Select the "Certificate Manager" feature from the list and click "Right Arrow".
-This Certificate Manager will be use to install CA Certificate on Symbol device.
+This Certificate Manager will be use to install CA Certificate on Zebra device.

 	![img](../../images/MxCertManagerTutorialImages/certificate_feature.jpg)

     Provide some name in the "Name" field (Ex.
 MyCertificateManager).
 The "Name" field is used to identify each feature, which is required when editing features programmatically.
 You can also keep the "Name" field empty.

-    So as discussed, you can install different types of certificates (.PEM, .PFX, .P12 etc. ) on your Symbol device using Certificate Manager.
+    So as discussed, you can install different types of certificates (.PEM, .PFX, .P12 etc. ) on your Zebra device using Certificate Manager.
 Here, we will install a sample CA certificate (.PEM file) that would be useful when using WiFiConfig to configure a profile that uses EAP-TLS while adding a Wi-Fi network.

     Execute following steps to proceed: